-The RMISecurityManager provides the same security features as the java.lang.SecurityManager, but overrides the checkPackageAcess method.
+The RMISecurityManager provides the same security features as the java.lang.SecurityManager.

 In RMI applications, if no security manager has been set, stubs and classes can only be loaded from the local classpath.
 This ensures that the application is protected from code that is downloaded as a result of remote method invocations.